01

 • Explicit out-of-scope items

-• Measurable success criteria that both parties sign off on
+• Measurable success criteria — both parties sign off

 03